maxbucknell/eisenhardt/README.md

 be generated from the name of the directory containing the `*.yml` file by default.

-Redbox Docker sets a custom name for its project based on the name of the directory of the Magento project.
+Eisenhardt sets a custom name for its project based on the name of the directory of the Magento project.
 If left to its own devices, Docker Compose

 ### Permissions